#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 The truth anchored in that verse comforted me when my father was diagnosed with cancer, when my parents went through bankruptcy following the recession, when my father died of cancer, when my wife lost her brothers to muscular dystrophy, and when our church experienced a season of intense suffering.
 I can say with great confidence that the Lord has used each of those painful experiences to sanctify me, to reveal more of himself to me, to teach me what I otherwise wouldn’t have learned, and to draw me closer to himself.

 Each of the benefits that Paul lists (endurance, character, hope) is an element of sanctification.
 Therefore, when we suffer conflict, we can be comforted knowing that God uses it to sanctify us.
 This perspective shifts how we view conflict.
 Instead of seeing it as a threat, we can see it as a divine opportunity.
 God is at work, even in the messiest disagreements, to refine us, strengthen our faith, and prepare us for eternity.
-Let’s explore how this truth has played out in my own life and how it can encourage you in your conflicts.
+This is the peacemaker’s guide: resolving disputes according to scripture.

 College Days